Causality and Correlation Graph Modeling for Effective and Explainable Session-based Recommendation: Introduction

-It is well known that \emph{correlation} does not imply \emph{causality} in recommendation. \emph{Correlation} means a kind of more general, undirected relationship, i.e., two items are purchased or consumed together.
-In contrast, \emph{causality} refers to a type of more directed relationship, and relates to both cause and effect where in recommendation the cause item is partly responsible for the effect item, meanwhile the effect is partly dependent on the cause (cause$\rightarrow$effect) \cite{yao2020survey,scholkopf2019causality}.
 For example, we can easily observe this kind of directed cause$\rightarrow$effect relationship between items in real-world applications.
 Figure \ref{fig:amazonData} illustrates three examples mined from Amazon dataset\footnote{\url{jmcauley.ucsd.edu/data/amazon/links.html}.} \cite{he2016ups}.
 As can be viewed, the number of cases that firstly buy griddlers (or water bottles/GPS navigators) and then griddler waffle plates (or capCAP/garmin portable friction mount) is much higher than that of firstly buying griddler waffle plates (or capCAP/garmin portable friction mount) followed by griddlers (or water bottles/GPS navigators).
 The specific statistics are $108$ vs $0$, $31$ vs $2$, and $99$ vs $5$, respectively.

-Besides, we conduct a more comprehensive analysis to examine how to distinguish the causality and correlation between any two items on a typical session-aware dataset\footnote{\url{competitions.codalab.org/competitions/11161\#learn_the_details-data2}.}, i.e., Diginetica.
-In Figure \ref{fig:digineticaStatistics}, $p(a|b)$ ($a\neq b$) means, in a session, the probability of item $a$ that is interacted given the previously interacted item $b$.
-It is particularly calculated as $p(a|b)=\frac {\# (b \to a)}{\# b \to *}$, where $\# (b \to a)$ is the number of item $b$ interacted before item $a$ in the same session, and $\# b\to *$ is the frequency of item $b$ occurred before all other items. $p(b|a)$ is calculated in the same way.
-We further rank $p(a|b)$ in ascending order, and then divide all the item pair $(a,b)$ into ten groups ($\{1, 2,\cdots, 10\}$).
-Thus, each group has the same number of item pairs, and from group $1$ to $10$, $p(a|b)$ gets bigger.
-We deal with $p(b|a)$ similarly.
-Finally, we can place each item pair $(a,b)$ into a grid in terms of $p(a|b)$ and $p(b|a)$ as shown in Figure \ref{fig:digineticaStatistics}.
+In summary, our motivation is not to capture all "causality" relationships but to explore the relationship between items from a "causality" perspective to achieve more effective recommendations.